yuxinshen97/Missing-Data-Handling-Practices-Study/README.md

 This repository documents my approach to the “LLM-Assisted Literature Screening Validation” task for the Missing Data Handling Practices Study.

 I approached this task not as a one-off extraction exercise, but as a protocol design problem.
-The goal was not only to classify papers and record variables, but to develop a screening and extraction framework that can remain consistent, transparent, and scalable as the sample grows.
+The goal was not only to classify papers and record variables, but to build a screening and extraction framework that remains consistent, transparent, and scalable as the sample grows.

 ---

 ## Project Objective

-This task has three linked objectives.
+I treated this task as having three connected goals.

 First, it requires a clear screening framework for determining which papers should enter detailed extraction, especially among empirical quantitative studies.

-Second, it requires a structured extraction protocol for recording research design, focal variables, model type, and missing-data handling practices in a way that is consistent across papers.
+Second, it requires a structured extraction protocol for recording research design, focal variables, model type, and missing-data handling practices in a consistent way across papers.

-Third, it requires an evaluation of the coding protocol itself.
-In practice, some papers fit the framework cleanly, while others create ambiguity around classification, construct definition, or extractability.
-A useful workflow therefore has to do more than produce outputs.
-It also needs to make uncertainty visible and document where the protocol may need refinement before full-scale implementation.
+Third, it requires evaluating the coding protocol itself.
+Some papers fit the framework cleanly, while others create ambiguity around classification, construct definition, or extractability.
+A useful workflow therefore needs to do more than generate outputs.
+It also needs to make uncertainty visible and show where the protocol may need refinement before full-scale implementation.

 ---